Drunk Drivers around the Holidays: Full Guidelines 2022

 It’s also vital to note that 2020’s enforcement period of 30 hours was dramatically shorter than 2019’s New Year’s enforcement period, which was 102 hours.
 In 2019, 270 people were injured, and about 25 people were killed across the state.
 Officers also made 1,140 arrests involving suspected impaired drivers.

-Why DUI Accidents Happen During The Holidays
+Why DUI Accidents Happen Drunk Drivers around the Holidays

 The vast majority of people throughout the country look forward to long holiday weekends to enjoy time with family friends and get off work.
 These people associated the holidays with traditions, from seeing loved ones and friends they don’t often see to attending various holiday parties and gatherings.
 Sadly, the holidays are linked to an increase in DUI accidents resulting in severe injuries and deaths.